 There are free tools that will help time code transcripts like YouTube, but for this analysis, we will assume that synchronization adds an additional hour to the process.

 Now the cost rises to $90 per hour of content.

 In-house Quality Control Costs

 Next, we have quality control.
-The goal is to have accurate captions that are accessible and comprehensible.
+The goal is to have accurate closed captions that are accessible and comprehensible.

-Good quality captions use proper grammar, punctuation, and spelling.
+Good quality closed captions use proper grammar, punctuation, and spelling.
 They are also synchronized correctly, readable, and don’t obstruct important content on the screen.

 A good quality check should take longer than the duration of the actual file.
-So for an hour and a half of quality check the total in-house cost of captioning rises to $112.50 per hour of content.
+So for an hour and a half of quality check the total in-house cost of closed captioning rises to $112.50 per hour of content.

 In-house Operations Costs